 Inserting an intrauterine device (IUD) is a minor procedure that takes only a few minutes.
 Some people find it slightly painful, but over-the-counter pain relief can help manage it.

 An IUD is a small T-shaped device that a doctor or other health professional implants into the uterus to prevent pregnancy.

 It is among the most effective forms of reversible birth control with a failure rate of less than 1%.
-The insertion is a minor medical procedure that only takes a few minutes.

 In this article, learn about what to expect during an IUD insertion.
 We also cover the side effects and recovery.

 Before getting an IUD, a person can speak to their doctor about which type is best for them.
 IUDs come in two forms:

 - The copper IUD: This version of the device kills sperm, preventing it from fertilizing an egg.

 - The hormonal IUD: This type of device releases progestin, which is very similar to progesterone, a hormone the body manufactures itself.

 Progestin can prevent ovulation, which means there is no egg for the sperm to fertilize.
 It also thickens cervical mucus, making it more difficult for sperm to travel to the egg if the body does ovulate.